rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter08_decision-risk.md

 Each Case Study provides a worked example of applying this framework:

 - **Case Study 1: API Assay** → high OOS probability → reject/redesign.
-- **Case Study 2: Dissolution (future)** → interpret % release distributions.
+- **Case Study 2: Dissolution (planned)** → interpret % release distributions.
 - **Case Study 3: Microbiology (future)** → rare-event probabilities (Poisson).

 These placeholders illustrate how new case studies can be integrated without rewriting this chapter.

 ---

-This modular design ensures that Monte Carlo simulation supports **consistent, scalable decision-making** across different GMP applications.
+This modular design allows an organization to gradually build a **library of risk-based simulations**, providing a consistent and scalable knowledge base that supports GMP decision-making across different applications.

 [← Previous: Pharmaceutical Case Study](chapter07_case-study1.md) | [▲ back to top](../#table-of-contents) | [Next → Conclusions and Next Steps](chapter09_conclusions-nextsteps.md)